Skip to main content.

 Save your output (using the > output redirection) in a file called debugged.out.
 Add this file to your repository.

-FAQ -- not to be read until after you've attempted the assignment at least partially.
+FAQ -- not to be read until after you've attempted the assignment completely and are now stuck.

 Part 2: Leveraging the Java API (30 pts)